anish391/eShopper/README.md

  * Doesn't allow you to add multiple quantities of the same item in cart.
  * Storing more personalized user information.
  * Payment Portal set-up.
+ * Requires manually entry of products from the database.
+No Admin page for product entry.

 ## Home Page
 ![alt text](https://github.com/anish391/eShopper/blob/master/screenshots/home1.png)